 - ½ red onion.
 You don't want too much onion because it can be spicy raw, but a little bit adds amazing color and flavor.

 - ½ cup basil leaves.
 Leave tiny leaves whole and tear larger leaves into smaller pieces.
-The basil adds amazing freshness to this recipe.
+The basil, so divine in condiments like basil oil and vegan basil pesto, adds lots of freshness to this recipe.

 - 6 oz tempeh bacon.
 This is optional, but I like some healthy protein here, especially when I serve it as a light meal by itself.
 You can use regular unflavored tempeh as well and it would taste amazing with the dressing.